GregorR/upfs/README.md

 as a modern(ish) version of umsdos.

 UpFS expects a permissions directory and a store directory.
-The permissions of the store directory are ignored: Only its file and directory contents are important.
+The permissions of the files in the store directory are ignored: Only its file and directory contents are important.
 For each file in the store directory, if an identically-named file exists in the permissions directory, the owner, mode and type reflect the permissions version; for regular files, the size and content reflect the store version.
 If no identically-named file exists in the permissions directory, the file is world-readable and world-writeable, until "claimed" by being opened, at which point the opening user owns the file with standard (umasked) permissions.

 The purpose of UpFS is to share a storage drive using, e.g. FAT32, but give it Unix permissions.
 Storing i-nodes for empty files doesn't take much space, so